 .
 Check replace SSL certificates

-.
 Add the password for the new vcsa appliance and continue through all the prompts, view the list of hosts presented by the vcsa appliance and ensure the ones you want that vcsa instance to manage are checked.
-Make sure you’ve backed up or snapshotted your vcsa instance and continue through the pre-upgrade checker then click
+Make sure you’ve backed up or snapshotted your vcsa instance and continue through the pre-upgrade checker then click upgrade

-.
 The new appliance shuts down the old appliance and assumes the network identity of the old appliance.
 If the old appliance was configured to use dynamic addressing, the new appliance will also use dynamic addressing.
 When the import is complete, the new vCenter Server Appliance starts.

 Click close

-and the vcsa appliance will reboot.
-You’re done – your new vcsa appliance has taken the network identity on of the old one and all it’s parameters (you may need to confirm some SSL cert changes for the likes of VUM, vSphere Desktop Client etc).
+You’re done - your new vcsa appliance has taken the network identity on of the old one and all it’s parameters (you may need to confirm some SSL cert changes for the likes of VUM, vSphere Desktop Client etc).

-Why not follow @mylesagray on Twitter for more like this!
+Why not follow @mylesagray on Twitter ↗ for more like this!